ztachip/ztachip/Documentation/ztachip_programmer_guide.md

 > $coef_pcore := PCORE(8)[0:7].convolution::coef[0:1][0:7];
 ```

-Whereever $coef_pcore being referenced, the expression representing the variable will be substituted in its place.
+Wherever $coef_pcore being referenced, the expression representing the variable will be substituted in its place.

 Tensor variables can also have an argument.
 The argument is specified when tensor variables are being referenced. '$' is tensor variable's argument place holder.